AvivBichachi/focusflow/README.md

-# task-manager
+# FocusFlow
-Full-stack task manager built with React, Node.js, and PostgreSQL
+FocusFlow is a full-stack task and focus management application built with React, Node.js, and PostgreSQL.